swdayu/howtos/android/bluetooth/ber/goep.md

 # IrOBEX (IRDA.ORG)

-IrDA OBEX (Object Exchange) Protocol:
+Infrared Data Association Object Exchange (IrDA OBEX) Protocol:

 OBEX is a compact, efficient, binary protocol that enables a wide range of devices to exchange data in a simple and spontaneous manner.
 A major use of OBEX is a “Push” or “Pull” application,